 Not sure you want to travel to India on your own?
 Check out my round-up of the best Golden Triangle Tours here – suitable for every type of traveller.

 Delhi – Two nights

 Delhi is seen as the main entry point to India, the majority of people start here.
-It checks you in head first to the chaos.
-I am glad we did it in this order, rather than ending in Delhi, as straight away I knew what to expect, Delhi is the busiest of all the places on this itinerary, it is chaotic and at times stressful, everywhere onwards from here felt more relaxing, especially by the time we got down to Kerala.
+It chucks you in headfirst into the chaos.
+I am glad we did it in this order, rather than ending in Delhi, as straight away I knew what to expect.
+Delhi is the busiest of all the places on this itinerary, it is chaotic and at times stressful, everywhere onwards from here felt more relaxing, especially by the time we got down to Kerala.

 The Taj Princess has a lovely rooftop bar, which is the perfect escape from the hustle and noise of the city below.
 Spend some time up here and watch the wonderfully graceful Kite birds which soar over the city.